evilcandybar/impostors-claim-eligibility-opensea-extension/README.md

 Note: You made need to refresh the page if it doesnt appear - been working on to fix this for a while and ive hit a dead end x)

 **Any support would be greatly appreciated: 0xFFA7AeA6182ed3f3fEC59075B8e4327A4f933Da9**

+<h2>How to develop</h2>
+This is my first attempt at a chrome plugin so its a little messy forgive me - if you have an idea on how to structure the build process please raise a pull request.
+Heres my process

+1. make changes to the src .ts files - build using the command `npm run-script build`
+2. common js is generated in `dist` folder (something like 98437584h.js)
+3. copy generated js file (98437584h.js) to release
+4. go to chrome and click refresh on the exttension from the manage extensions page

+Im using rollup js to process the typescript file into common js.
+From my experience, this is neccessary in order pack and convert any external packages and also add the polyfills (chrome extensions are very picky and need to be this way).
+I originally tried to work with web3JS instead of ethersJS rollup had troubles adding the polyfills for webJS (rollup polyfills and rollup commonjs packages would conflict)